docker-mailserver/docker-mailserver/docs/content/advanced/mail-fetchmail.md

 ...
 ```

 Generate a file called `fetchmail.cf` and place it in the `config` folder.
-Your dockermail folder should look like this example:
+Your `docker-mailserver` folder should look like this example:

 ```
 ├── config